rufilboss/aws_codedeploy/README.md

   What I've Learnt So Far
 </h1>

-## AWS
+## AWS Console
 I'm able to navigate through AWS console and make use of some AWS services like; IAM (user, role & policies), s3 bucket(for storage & hosting a static website) codecommit, codebuild, codepipeline, codedeploy, CloudFront (what content delivery network(CDN) is).

 ## Github Action
 So far I've understand what a github action does, in setting up a CI/CD pipeline.

 ## Conclusion
-I'm able to setup a CI/CD on AWS using codecommit, codebuild & codepipeline etc..
+I'm able to setup a CI/CD on AWS using github, codebuild & codepipeline etc..
 <!--
 I don't think there's a problem one can encounter in his/her project, that someone else has never faced, thereby leaving the solution in different kind of format be it video, documentation or code etc..